 You can check with the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST) for details about absences and leave you may be entitled to (see Parental leave and preventive withdrawal).

 Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST)

-If your baby died after 19 weeks of pregnancy or after her birth, you may also be entitled to receive maternity benefits under the Québec Parental Insurance Plan.
+If your baby died after 19 weeks of pregnancy or after her birth, you may also be entitled to receive benefits under the Québec Parental Insurance Plan.

 Québec Parental Insurance Plan

 Express: Pump or squeeze milk from the mother’s breast.

 Birth defect: Abnormality existing at birth but that developped during pregnancy.